RosterElf Logo

 By downloading, you agree to our template disclaimer

-Manager reviewing timesheets
+Manager reviewing employee timesheets before payroll

-What your timesheet approval policy should include
+What a timesheet approval policy should cover

 Approval workflow